 Time is compressing as a result of cyber, and now seconds seem like an eternity.
 A slow browser takes all the fun out of the internet and gets in the way of productivity and operating efficiency.
 Speed online is of the essence - so your browser of choice should zip regardless of the connection and network you are on.
 This requires lean software made for browsing and exclusively your online experience.
 Not bloated systems that are designed to use ads, trackers, popups, and the PUPs that many browsers allow in today.

-Avoid browsers that are bloated with ads, trackers, popups, and allow unwanted and unauthorized programs to install to your computer.
+Avoid browsers that are bloated with ads, trackers, popups, and allow unwanted and unauthorized programs to install on your computer.

 The Best Browser for Privacy and Security

-When you add it all up, and your goal is the best overall experience for browsing with speed, functionality, privacy, and digital security, the answer is clearly Firefox, by Mozilla.
+When you add it all up, and your goal is the best overall experience for browsing with speed, functionality, privacy, and digital security, the answer is clearly Brave.

 - Private Browsing - the most powerful private browsing mode.

-- Tracking Protection - their newest Tracking Protection is a full-time option and more powerful than ever.
+- Tracking Protection - a full-time option and more powerful than ever.

 - Browser Add-ons and Extensions - you'll find all your trusted favorites are available and easily installed.

-For the best browser including privacy and the security of your information, download and install Firefox on all your computers and phones for free, here: https://www.mozilla.org/en-US/firefox/
+For the best browser including privacy and the security of your information, download and install Brave on all your computers and phones for free, here: